afedotov/gan-web-bluetooth/README.md

-## GAN Smart Timer via Web Bluetooth API
+## Use of GAN Smart Timers & Smart Cubes via Web Bluetooth API

-This library is designed for easy interaction with GAN Smart Timer on the platforms that support [Web Bluetooth API](https://github.com/WebBluetoothCG/web-bluetooth/blob/main/implementation-status.md).
+This library is designed for easy interaction with GAN Smart Timers and Smart Cubes on the platforms that support [Web Bluetooth API](https://github.com/WebBluetoothCG/web-bluetooth/blob/main/implementation-status.md).

-Nature of the GAN Smart Timer is event-driven, so this library is depends on [RxJS](https://rxjs.dev/) and provide [Observable](https://rxjs.dev/guide/observable) where you can subscribe for timer events.
+Nature of the GAN Smart Timer and Smart Cubes is event-driven, so this library is depends on [RxJS](https://rxjs.dev/), and library API provide [Observable](https://rxjs.dev/guide/observable) where you can subscribe for events.

-#### Usage:
+## GAN Smart Timers:

+Supported GAN timer devices:
+- GAN Smart Timer
+- GAN Halo Smart Timer

 Sample application using this library can be found here:
 - https://github.com/afedotov/gan-timer-display
 - Live version: [GAN Timer Display](https://afedotov.github.io/gan-timer-display/)

-TypeScript code:
+Sample TypeScript code:
 ```typescript
 import { connectGanTimer, GanTimerState } from 'gan-web-bluetooth';